cbarahonamartell/AlbumTracker/README.md

 - [ ] Sorting/filtering when viewing personal collection of reviews, perhaps by date reviewed, and album info (genre, artist, etc)
 - [ ] Edit button for existing entries, Relisten button for full relisten sessions of albums in the review section on the add page
 - [ ] Fix for duplicate submission bug and bugs using browser arrows
-- [ ] Fine tuned searching
+- [ ] Fine-tune searching

 ## Project Status:
 Developed as of September 2026 by Carlos Barahona Martell as a personal portfolio project.
-Development will slow down as I will be busy through the academic school year though I will try to make commitments.
+Development will slow down as I will be busy through the academic school year but I plan to make improvements when possible.